espocrm/documentation/docs/development/view.md

     },
 ```

-Wait untill a model is fetched.
+Wait until a model is fetched.
 The `fetch` method returns a promise.

 ```js
     setup: function () {